Caudron C.21: Design and development

+After the war the design was completed as a four-seat passenger aircraft.
+This civilian version is sometimes known as the C.21bis.

 It was a three bay biplane, with fabric covered, constant chord, unswept wings ending at angled tips.
 The upper wing, which carried the ailerons, had an 8% greater span and a smaller chord.
 There was no stagger, so the sets of parallel interplane struts were vertical; flying wires braced each bay.
 Pairs of V-form engine struts, supporting the two 80 hp Le Rhône 9C rotary engines above the lower wing, defined the inner two bays.
 There were short, parallel cabane struts from the upper fuselage.

 The C.21's fuselage was almost flat sided, with a vertical knife edge at the short nose.
 It had an open cockpit starting in the extreme nose and seating the three passengers in tandem; the pilot's cockpit was under the trailing edge, with a deep cut-out for better upward vision.
 At the rear a straight edged, long and low fin carried a straight edged, balanced rudder that extended down to the keel.
 An angled tailplane mounted on top of the fuselage had elevators with a cut-out for rudder movement and it had a tailskid undercarriage, with pairs of mainwheels on axles attached to longitudinal bars fixed under the engines on N-form struts.